 Two types of snapshots are available, both supported by NetBackup: copy-on-write and mirror (or clone).
+In Auto mode, NetBackup automatically decides the best type of snapshot which the storage array supports.

 About the copy-on-write snapshot type